 Let’s dig into the various types of communication mediums

-In-person communication
+Face-to-face communication

 So let’s suppose, you are the speaker, given the non-verbal cues of your audience, you can easily judge if they can gauge your message well – or perhaps are not too bored with your speech.
 Either way, you can alter your speech and get their attention so you get your message across well.

-In contrast, the audience will also be able to read through your non-verbal cues so make sure to interact with your hand gestures, facial expressions and body language to make it all more interesting and engaging.
+In contrast, the audience will also be able to read through your non-verbal cues so make sure to interact with your hand gestures, facial expressions, and body language to make it all more interesting and engaging.

 The immediacy of this medium of communication is a big bonus.
 Everyone can take part in the conversation at hand.
 This enables a free and open exchange of ideas without having to wait for a response.